Double Higgs boson production and Higgs self-coupling extraction at CLIC

 As described in Sec.~\ref{sec:strategy}, the $\epem\to \HHvv$ cross section is dependent on the beam polarisation.
-In the nominal 4:1 polarisation scheme, the cross section is scaled by a factor of $f_p=1.48$.
+In the nominal 4:1 polarisation scheme, the number of $\epem\to \HHvv$ events is scaled by a factor of $f_p=1.43$ $(1.48)$ at 1.4\,TeV (3\,TeV).
+For the \Zhh process at 1.4\,TeV, the polarisation factor is $f_p= 1.072$.
 The background composition depends on the electron beam polarisation modes as well.
-In particular, the $\epem \to \PW \PW$ background strongly decreases with positive electron beam polarisation as the contribution of the $t$-channel neutrino exchange is suppressed.
-However, while the kinematic distributions differ between 100\,\% positive (only $s$-channel diagrams) and 100\,\% negative ($s$- and $t$-channel diagrams) beam polarisation, the contribution from negatively polarised electrons dominates by far in both the $P(e^{-})=-80\,\%$ and $P(e^{-})=+80\,\%$ beam polarisation modes.
-Therefore, the shapes are unchanged, such that only the different normalisation between positive and negative beam polarisation modes has been taken into account in this study.
-Some of the backgrounds scale by the same factor $f_p=1.48$ as the signal, others are influenced less by the polarisation.
-As a conservative approximation, we scale all backgrounds by the same factor $f_p=1.48$.
-Table~\ref{tab:xsec-unc-pol-lumi} shows the dependence of the \bbbb cross-section measurement uncertainty on the luminosity and polarisation.
+As described in Sec.~\ref{sec:sampledef}, the background kinematics have been found to be mostly independent of the polarisation.
+Therefore, unpolarised beams are used for the simulation and the polarisation is only taken into account in the cross section of the background processes.
+Some of the backgrounds scale by the same polarisation factor as the signal, others are influenced less by the polarisation.
+We scale all backgrounds by the same factor $f_p=1.48$.
+This constitutes an upper limit for the background in the negative polarisation run and a lower limit in the positive polarisation run.
+Since overall more luminosity is collected with negative beam polarisation, this is a conservative approach.
+Table~\ref{tab:xsec-unc-pol-lumi} shows the dependence of the \bbbb cross-section measurement uncertainty on the polarisation.

 Only statistical uncertainties are considered in this study.
 Systematic uncertainties for the measurement of the single Higgs production cross section $\sigma(\Hvv) \times BR(\PH \to \bb)$ from various potentially dominant sources of systematic uncertainties are evaluated in~\cite{Abramowicz:2210491}.
 Potential sources include the luminosity spectrum, the total luminosity, the beam polarisation, the jet energy scale and flavour tagging.
 For the $\sigma(\Hvv) \times BR(\PH \to \bb)$ measurement, they are shown to be at the per mille level.
 As the Higgs bosons in the $\HHvv \to \bbbb$ process are kinematically similar, the systematic uncertainties are expected to be of similar size.
 Compared with the almost two orders of magnitude higher statistical uncertainty, the systematic uncertainties are assumed to be irrelevant for this study.